 PFAS-based foams, such as AFFF have been utilized to extinguish hydrocarbon fuel fires since the 1960s.
 After the fire has been extinguished, the film-forming foam covers the surface, preventing it from rekindling.
 Despite its effectiveness, little attention has been given to the impact of AFFF on the health of military personnel stationed at Hurlburt Field Air Force Base.

 The problem is that PFAS substances are very resistant to environmental deterioration caused by natural processes such as decay and exposure to sunlight and weather.
-Once discharged into the environment, PFAS persists for a virtually infinite period of time.
+Once discharged into the environment, PFAS persist for a virtually infinite period of time.
 According to scientific research, the half-life (the time required for half of a material to disintegrate) of PFAS is 10,000 years.
 When discharged into drinking water, this substance has a half-life of more than a million years.

 What illnesses may be caused by PFAS exposure on military bases?